 PENUMBRA PUBLISHING www.penumbrapublishing.com will be releasing in print and E-book each of the following books in the America's Galactic Foreign Legion series, so look for them in the coming months: Feeling Lucky, Reenlistment, Silent Invasion, Demilitarized Zone, Insurgency, Culture War, Enemies, Allies, Scorpions, Peacekeepers, Cemetery City, The Ark, Salesman From Mars, and Embassy War.
 AGFL is a three year project beginning in January of 2010.

-My nephew Thomas Smith-Hurt drew this cool alien soldier after visiting our colony on Planet New Colorado.
+My nephew Thomas Smith-Hurt drew a cool alien soldier (depicted below) after visiting our colony on Planet New Colorado.
 The alien has issues.
 He carries an AK-47, drinks coffee, is lighting a cigarette, and wears a NIKE swooshsticka on his sleeve.
 I will use him for AGFL Book SIX "Culture War."
 More aliens are on the way.

 How about the scorpion aliens on the cover of "America's Galactic Foreign Legion (Book 9) Scorpions?"
 In case you are wondering, those two scorpions are fighting.
 Really, nothing else.
 Just a good dust up.
 Penumbra Publishing has great artists working on my cover art.
 Check page two for cover art and sample chapters on all my books.